OlfatSeid/Text-Summarization-using-BART/README.md

 - **Embeddings**: Generates embeddings for the extracted text using a pre-trained model.
 - **BART Model for Summarization**: Utilizes the BART model for generating summaries.
 - **Retrieval-Augmented Generation (RAG)**: Enhances summarization by incorporating relevant retrieved documents.
+- **Fine-Tuning BART**: Customizes the BART model for improved summarization performance on specific datasets.
 - **Interactive UI**: Uses the `ipywidgets` library for an interactive user interface to display the summarization results.

 ## Requirements